 The Group will apply IFRS 9 from the period beginning January 1, 2018 and will not restate the prior periods.
 The differences between previous carrying amounts and those determined under IFRS 9 at the date of initial application will be included in the equity.

-3.2 APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs) continued

-3.2.2 New and revised IFRSs in issue but not yet effective continued
+3.2 APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs) continued 3.2.2 New and revised IFRSs in issue but not yet effective continued

-New and revised IFRSs Effective for annual periods beginning on or after
+New and revised IFRSs

 IFRS 15 Revenue from Contracts with Customers